Joey Meneses Player Props: Nationals vs. Athletics

-The Washington Nationals, including Joey Meneses and his .488 slugging percentage over his past 10 games, battle starter Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses and his .476 slugging percentage over his past 10 games, battle starter Ken Waldichuk and the Oakland Athletics at Nationals Park, Sunday at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Athletics.
+In his most recent game he had a hitless showing (0-for-5) against the Athletics.

 Joey Meneses Game Info & Props vs. the Athletics